The term neuro-immune disease (NID) refers to a group of illnesses that are the result of

 These diseases most often follow an infectious or flu-like illness that does not fully resolve after standard treatment or over a typical course of time.

 Challenges to the immune system, such as new or reactivated infections, major life stresses or exposure to toxins,

-Recent published evidence associates human gamma retroviral infections with those who suffer from ME and CFS.
+Recent published evidence associates human gamma retroviral infections with those who suffer from ME.

 Neuro-immune diseases such as myalgic encephalomyelitis, chronic fatigue syndrome, are acquired disorders that impact the body and the brain.
 They are on the rise and can last a lifetime.

 These diseases impact tens of millions of people around the world, yet those who suffer have no FDA-approved treatments for underlying causes of the diseases or methods to prevent others from becoming ill.

 Neuro-immune diseases such as those listed below deserve significantly higher research priority to identify and develop biomarkers of disease and more effective treatments for those who suffer.